tsyesika/PyPump/docs/gettingstarted/verifier_callback.rst

 ================

-For OAuth to allow OOB (Out of band) applications to have access to an account, we must provide a link, instructions, and a means of copying the verifier into an application and relaying it to the server with other tokens.
+For OAuth to allow OOB (Out of band) applications to have access to an account, first we must provide a link and instructions for the user.
+Then we must provide a means of copying the verifier into an application and relaying it to the server with other tokens.
 The server will then provide us with the credentials that we can use.

 You must write a method which takes a URL that the user needs to visit, provide some way for that user to input a string value (the verification), and then give that value to PyPump.
 This could